English Armada: Aftermath

-The scope of the tragedy and the widely varying accounts makes it next to impossible to give an accurate number of men and ships lost in this expedition.
+The scope of the tragedy and the widely varying accounts make it next to impossible to give an accurate number of men and ships lost in this expedition.
 What has been documented is of the 3,722 men who returned and demanded their pay, only 1,042 received pay and of the thousands of widows, only 119 received their husband's pay.
 Using the data Wernham compiled, assuming 27,667 men set out, if only 3,722 came back, that would mean nearly 24,000 died, deserted, or are otherwise unaccounted for.
-Various contemporary chroniclers reported deaths ranged everywhere from 11,000 to more than 18,000, in contrast, the number of survivors were reported to range from 3,000 to 5,000.
+Various contemporary chroniclers reported deaths ranged from 11,000 to more than 18,000, in contrast, the number of survivors were reported to range from 3,000 to 5,000.
 The chimerical "anonymous" discourse, actually written by Wingfield, claims more than 6,000 returned out of the 13,500 who embarked.
-Even if the more commonly accepted number of 23,375 men embarking with 5,000 surviving, that's still more than 18,000 dead.
+Even if the more commonly accepted number of 23,375 men embarking with 5,000 surviving, that is still more than 18,000 dead.

 Determining the number of ships lost is no less problematic.
 Starting with the 180 documented ships and adding others in the days after the final recorded inventory, 200 cannot be considered exaggerated.
-We find that 102 ships were named on the September 5 1589 o.s. pay list.
-Of the 84 ships on the April 9 o.s. list that set sail, only 69 appear on the September 5 o.s. list, thus, according to Wernham, 15 ships were lost.
+We find that 102 ships were named on the 5 September 1589 o.s. pay list.
+Of the 84 ships on the 9 April o.s. list that set sail, only 69 appear on the 5 September o.s. list, thus, according to Wernham, 15 ships were lost.
 But the number of those not listed and failed to return is unknown.
-In addition to the 69 that are known to have sailed and returned, another 33 returned with them; most of them medium sized.
+In addition to the 69 that are known to have sailed and returned, another 33 returned with them; most of them medium-sized.